ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ## Exercise 3.3 Use Ai to refine Test Data

  If you successfully previewed the two new columns (Business and Destination).
 We can now press the **Use Ai to refine Test Data** Button.
+To do this switch back from your **Preview** tab in your browser to your **Business Application Studio** tab again.

  ![image](ex3img21.png)